purple-technology/phoenix-components/README.md

 ### Tag

 Previously, this component had only a single style.
-Currently, there are 3 styles available that correpond with the styles of the button - primary, secondary and outline. **Default style is now `primary`.
+Currently, there are 3 styles available that correspond with the styles of the button - primary, secondary and outline. **Default style is now `primary`.
 Previous style is currently `secondary` and must be explicitly enabled by the prop `secondary`.**

 > #### What to do?
 > Search for all instances of `Tag` component and add `secondary` prop.